Change of Ownership

 You must then send Parts A and B with the registration book to your local motor tax office where the new owners details will be recorded.

 If the Registration Book is missing, you must apply for a replacement.
-Find out how to get a replacement.
+Please download the RF134 Form by clicking here.